-- 5. In this policy, a number of other Charterhouse documents are mentioned.
-Staff can find these on 'Greyhound', using the 'Safeguarding & Child Protection' pink button on the dashboard.
-For example: - Professional conduct policy - Raising concerns at work ('whistleblowing') - Policy on Bullying and Abuse - Prevent, and Fundamental British Values - Pupil behaviour policy - Safer recruitment, selection and disclosure - Equality Policy, and Accessibility Policy - Joiners, Leavers, and Long Term Absences (CME) - 6.
-The term 'child' is used in this policy to refer to anyone under 18.
+5. A number of other Charterhouse documents are mentioned in this policy.
+Staff can find these on 'Greyhound', using the 'Safeguarding & Child Protection' button on the dashboard.
+For example:

+- Professional conduct policy

+- Raising concerns at work ('whistleblowing')

+- Anti-Bullying policy

+- Prevent, and Fundamental British Values

+- Promotion of good behaviour [pupils]

+- Safer recruitment, selection and disclosure

+- IT acceptable use policy

+- Joiners, Leavers, and Long Term Absences (CME)

+6. The term 'child' is used in this policy to refer to anyone under 18.
 The School extends the same level of pastoral concern to pupils over 18, but recognises their different legal status.
+The policy is designed chiefly to apply to Charterhouse's pupils, but the School expects staff to exercise equal care with regard to other children resident on the campus or visiting.

+7. Organisations or individuals sometimes hire out or use Charterhouse's premises and facilities for the purpose of providing education or activities to children not otherwise connected with the School.
+When this happens, the School will seek to assure itself that the body concerned has its own policies and procedures in place to keep children safe, and understands how to contact Charterhouse's DSL or Deputy DSL 'on call' (see paragraph 35 below).
+In particular, the DSL will read the user's safeguarding policy, and work with the School's Lettings and Human Resources Departments to decide upon the approach to checking (for example) the identities, DBS certificates and training records of the adults involved.
+Compliance with these safeguarding requirements will be a condition of the agreement between the School and the body hiring or using its premises.

-The policy is designed chiefly to apply to Charterhouse's pupils, but the School expects staff to exercise equal care with regard to other children resident on the campus or visiting. - 7.
-In September 2019, safeguarding children boards were replaced by 'Children's Safeguarding Partnerships'.
-The Partnership in Surrey consists of Surrey County Council, Surrey Police, and (on behalf of Surrey NHS providers) Guildford & Waverley Clinical Commissioning Group.
-Schools (including independent schools) are not partners, but 'Relevant Agencies', and as such are required to act in accordance with the Partnership's arrangements.
-The Surrey Safeguarding Children Partnership's Procedures Manual can be found at:
+8. To safeguard and promote the welfare of children, all Schools (including independent schools) are required to act in accordance with the arrangements provided by their local Children's Safeguarding Partnership.
+The Surrey Safeguarding Children Partnership (SSCP) consists of Surrey County Council, Surrey Police, and (on behalf of Surrey NHS providers) Guildford & Waverley Clinical Commissioning Group.
+The SSCP's Procedures Manual can be found at: